-In our ongoing Meet the Mentors series, you’ll get a chance to meet some of our amazing Birthing From Within Certified Childbirth Educators and Doulas.
+In our ongoing Meet the Mentor series, you’ll get a chance to meet some of our amazing Birthing From Within Certified Childbirth Educators and Doulas.
 You’ll learn a little bit about their Birthing From Within work – and, just for fun, get a glimpse into their personal lives and opinions!
 We are happy to be starting with our three new Co-Owners, so you can get to know them just a little better.
 So, with no further ado, let’s meet…

 Erika, who lives and works in Boulder, Colorado, brings an immense depth of experience to her new role as a Co-Owner and Manager of Birthing From Within.
 She entered the birth world almost 20 years ago as a birth doula, and has been with Birthing From Within for about 16 years, during which time she has attended at least 12 BFW trainings, first as a student, and then as an Advisor (the previous incarnation of the Facilitator role).
 She served as an Advisor for 10 years, mentoring others through their BFW training and certification journeys.
-In addition to her work at the helm of the BFW relaunch, she maintains a lively childbirth education and birth story listening practice.
+In addition to her work at the helm of the BFW relaunch, she maintains a lively childbirth education and birth story listening practice, Dive into Birth.
 Erika’s personal warmth and her attention to the real needs of the people with whom she works have endeared her greatly to all those who know her within BFW; she provides a wonderful example of the kind of wise, engaged mentoring to which we all might aspire.

 What do you love to do outside of your birth work?